 - The defendant’s breach caused the accident – You must be able to show through evidence that the defendant’s breach of duty was the cause of the accident and not something else.
 For example, you may be able to show with cell phone records that the defendant was texting while driving, which likely made them look away from traffic and crash into the back of your vehicle.

-- You suffered damages – You must show that the accident caused you to suffer damages, such as medical expenses or lost wages.
+- You suffered damages – You must show that the accident caused you to suffer damages, such as medical expenses or lost wages, or even caused your loved one to pass.

-Our Ardmore personal injury attorneys are experienced at building strong negligence claims and can guide you through the claim process.
+Our Ardmore personal injury lawyers are experienced at building strong negligence claims and can guide you through the claim process.

 What Evidence Can Help Prove My Personal Injury Claim in Ardmore?